blachlylab/blachlylab-old-github-io/content/publication/blood.2019003722.md

 +++
-abstract = "Lucas et al explored the clonal dynamics of chronic lymphocytic leukemia (CLL) patients following treatment and subsequent acquired resistance to ibrutinib and then venetoclax.
-They report different patterns of resistance mutations from previously reported changes following venetoclax treatment in the absence of prior BTK inhibitor therapy." abstract_short = "Short version of abstract." date = "2020-03-12T16:37:31+02:00" image = ""
+abstract = "Targeted therapies have substantially altered the natural history of chronic lymphocytic leukemia (CLL).
+Venetoclax, an inhibitor of BCL2 apoptosis regulator (BCL2), shows considerable efficacy, including in patients who have relapsed after ibrutinib.1 In the ibrutinib-refractory setting, overall response rate to venetoclax is 65%, with median progression-free survival of 23.5 months.1 This progression-free survival is considerably lower than in patients not previously treated with ibrutinib,2 suggesting potential distinct resistance mechanisms in this population." abstract_short = "Short version of abstract." date = "2020-03-12T16:37:31+02:00" image = ""